pulp/pulp_rpm/docs/tech-reference/types.rst

 ^^^^^^^^

 ``id``
- Id of the distribution to be inventoried.
+ ID of the distribution to be inventoried

 ``family``
  Family of the distribution tree.
 For example: Red Hat Enterprise Linux